aniabrown/hpc-carpentry-WHPC/_episodes/14-modules.md

 > Create a job that is able to run `python3 --version`.
 Remember, no software is loaded by default!
 > Running a job is just like logging on to the system (you should not assume a module loaded on the
 > login node is loaded on a compute node).
 {: .challenge}

+> ## Loading a module by default
+>
+> Adding a set of `module load` commands to all of your scripts and having to manually load modules
+> every time you log on can be tiresome.
+Fortunately, there is a way of specifying a set of
+> "default  modules" that always get loaded, regardless of whether or not you're logged on or
+> running a job.
+Every user has two hidden files in their home directory: `.bashrc` and
+> `.bash_profile` (you can see these files with `ls -la ~`).
+These scripts are run every time you
+> log on or run a job.
+Adding a `module load` command to one of these shell scripts means that
+> that module will always be loaded.
+Modify either your `.bashrc` or `.bash_profile` scripts to
+> load a commonly used module like Python.
+Does your `python3 --version` job from before still
+> need `module load` to run?
+{: .challenge}

 ## Installing software of our own